AliKelDev/AliKelDev/README.md

 ---

+### Current Academic Research

+**End-to-End Deep Learning for Portfolio Selection under Systemic Risk** *Master's Thesis (In Progress)*

+**The Thesis:** I am proposing a shift from the traditional "Predict-then-Optimize" paradigm in finance.
+Instead of forecasting asset prices (which introduces estimation errors), my model uses Deep Learning (**TFT** and **LSTMs**) to directly output optimal portfolio weights.

+**The Goal:** The model is trained to maximize the **Conditional Sharpe Ratio (CoSR)**.
+The resulting autonomous agent acts as a "Doomsday Prepper," optimizing specifically for survival and stability during systemic market crashes rather than just chasing fair-weather returns.

+---

 ### Featured Project: Levkila Trade (DeepTrade)

+*Distinct from my thesis research, this project explores the capabilities of Large Language Models in trading.*

 An autonomous trading agent framework built to test the viability of LLM-driven decision-making in financial markets.
-This project is my primary research area, combining prompt engineering, data analysis, and systems architecture.

 The agent operates in a continuous loop: it ingests real-time market data from the Binance Testnet, enriches it with technical indicators, and constructs a comprehensive prompt for an LLM (`deepseek-reasoner`).

 Governed by a rigid, rule-based constitution, the LLM returns a disciplined trading decision in JSON format, which the system then executes.
 The entire process is monitored via a real-time Dash control panel.

 *   **Tech Stack:** Python, LLM, Prompt Engineering, Dash, Plotly, CCXT, Pandas
 *   **[View on GitHub](https://github.com/AliKelDev/levkila-trade)** | [View presentation site](https://alikel-deeptrade.netlify.app/)